run-x/opta-docs/content/en/Modules/Azure/_index.md

 title: "Azure modules"
 linkTitle: "Azure"
 weight: 2
-description: This section provides the list of module types for Azure users to use in opta configuration files.
+description: This section provides the list of module types for Azure users to use in Opta configuration files.
 ---